Utah Territorial Prison, Sugar House, 1855-1951

 The Utah Territorial Penitentiary in Sugar House was expanded in 1877 to accommodate hundreds of non-violent prisoners--polygamists.
 Beginning in 1877, workers began to expand the territorial prison sprawling south of Twenty-First South street.
 Cells were added to total over two hundred, augmented by bathrooms, a kitchen, a bakery, a new hospital, and women's quarters, as well as a new home for the warden.
 A stone wall surrounded an exercise yard and gardens and orchards where prisoners worked.
 Church leaders George Q. Cannon and Abraham Cannon both served time, and the latter kept a detailed journal, describing a cell approximately twenty by twenty-six feet and twelve feet high, lined with three tiers of bunks, each bunk sleeping two men.
 (History of Salt Lake County)

 At any one time, at least until the late 1870s, and after 1890, various census figures show that there were seldom more than 15-20 inmates held at the prison at any one time.
 It was in the late 1870s and throughout the 1880s that the federal government began prosecuting hundreds of men who were members of the LDS church for participating in the doctrine of plural marriage.
 Their sentences varied from five to six months, with the offense being stated as "unlawful cohabitation."
-The prosecutions came to an end in 1890 after the church renounced the practice. (for additional information, see the Wikipedia articles for plural marriage, and for the Edmunds Tucker Act of 1887 that took away any legal standing the the LDS church had with the federal and territorial governments)
+The prosecutions came to an end in 1890 after the church renounced the practice.

 In 1886 U.S. Marshal Frank H. Dyer recommended construction of a three-story prison inside the old adobe walls.
 The new cellblock was completed in 1888.
 Soon after, sandstone walls replaced the adobe ones, and another cellblock and an administration building were erected on additional acreage.
 (From Art Work of Utah, 1896)